 4.6.
 Multi-Instance Object Dynamic

-This section describes implementation of a multi-instance Object defined in OMA LwM2M Registry with dynamic set of Instances.
+This guide explains how to implement a multi-instance Object with a dynamic set of Instances, as defined in OMA LwM2M Registry with dynamic set of Instances.

-As an example, we are going to implement Temperature Object with ID 3303 in version 1.1 by expanding the code developed in Multi-instance Object Implementation.
-Only the differences that need to be applied are described in this article.
+As an example, we are going to implement Temperature Object with ID 3303 in version 1.1 by extending the code developed in Multi-instance Object Implementation.
+This document highlights only the additional steps and modifications needed.

 Note